 Restricted Nonexpendable - The corpus of nonexpendable restricted resources is available only for investment purposes.
 These assets are held in perpetuity.
-CCS did not have any of these funds in FY 2021 or 2020.
+CCS did not have any of these funds in FY 2022 or 2021.

 Restricted Expendable - Subject to external donor or grantor stipulations regarding their use.
 CCS may expend these assets for purposes as determined by donors and/or external entities.
-CCS did not have any of these funds in FY 2021 or 2020.
+CCS holds restricted balances related to Pension Plan Assets for 2022.